 One of the most common questions about studio equipment is whether there is a difference between an audio mixer and an interface.While both products have similar jobs, there is a clear difference between the two, and your needs will dictate which will work best for you.

 Your audio mixer will take all the incoming signals from various mics and instruments and then sends these on to a predetermined number of outputs – this could be a single output or multiple depending on what you are doing.

-At first glance, the sheer number of knobs on a mixer might be enough to make even the most savvy music maker turn away in horror but in truth, these are actually very user-friendly devices and thanks to the placement of the controls, are very easy to get to grips with.
+At first glance, the sheer number of knobs on a mixer might be enough to make even the savviest music maker turn away in horror.
+Still, in truth, these are very user-friendly devices and, thanks to the placement of the controls, are very easy to get to grips with.

-The audio interface is connected up to your computer by one of a variety of methods -cables, USB, etc and can feature varying numbers of channels.
-For the most part, these channels are analog which allows you to connect physical instruments, however, there are also digital channels that often need separate equipment to use, so this is worth keeping in mind.
+The audio interface is connected to your computer by one of the various methods -cables, USB, etc. and can feature varying numbers of channels.
+For the most part, these channels are analog which allows you to connect physical instruments; however, there are also digital channels that often need separate equipment, so this is worth keeping in mind.

-An audio interface is great for anyone who is creating music on the go since they are relatively compact and can be easily moved about, however, you should consider that they are not suitable for live music.
+An audio interface is excellent for anyone creating music on the go since they are relatively compact and can be easily moved about; however, you should consider that they are unsuitable for live music.